-The Marion County Comprehensive Plan was developed for the purpose of providing a guide to development and conservation of Marion County's land resources.
+The Marion County Comprehensive Plan5 (Adopted: May 13, 1981 by Ord No. 601; subsequent periodic updates through 2021) was developed for the purpose of providing a guide to development and conservation of Marion County's land resources.
 It is a long-range policy and land use guide that provides the basis for decisions on the physical, social, and economic development of Marion County.
 The Marion County Comprehensive Plan incorporates elements and policies of other Marion County planning documents through a formal process.

-The following policies were identified in the Goals and Policies section of the Marion County Comprehensive Plan to address airports in the County5:
+The following policies were identified in the Goals and Policies section of the Marion County Comprehensive Plan to address airports in the County6: